 - a.
 The Permittee shall implement the following process controls: - i.
-On all cement, cement supplement (e.g., fly-ash), and lime storage silo(s), install an operational overflow warning system/device.
-The system/device shall be designed to alert operator(s) to stop the loading operation when the cement, cement supplement, and lime storage silo(s) are reaching a capacity that could adversely impact pollution abatement equipment.
+On all cement and cement supplement (e.g., fly-ash, lime) storage silo(s), install an operational overflow warning system/device.
+The system/device shall be designed to alert operator(s) to stop the loading operation when the cement, and/or fly-ash storage silo(s) are reaching a capacity that could adversely impact pollution abatement equipment. - ii.
+On all cement and cement supplement (e.g., fly-ash, lime) storage silo(s), install a properly sized fabric filter baghouse or equivalent device designed to meet a maximum outlet grain loading of 0.02 gr/dscf. - iii.
+On dry mix concrete plant loading stations/truck mixed product, implement one of the following process controls: - 1) Install a rubber fill tube; - 2) Install a water spray; - 3) Install a properly sized fabric filter baghouse or delivery system;

-- ii.
-On all cement, cement supplement (e.g., fly-ash), and lime storage silo(s), install a properly sized fabric filter baghouse or equivalent device designed to meet a maximum outlet grain loading of 0.02 gr/dscf. - iii.
-On cement, cement supplement, and lime silo filling processing/loading operations controls, install a pressure control system designed to shutoff cement silo filling processes/loading operations, if pressure from delivery truck is excessive, as defined in the O&M Plan.
+- 4) Enclose mixer loading stations such that no visible emissions occur; or - 5) Conduct mixer loading stations in an enclosed process building such that no visible emissions from the building occur during the mixing activities. - iv.
+On cement and cement supplement silo filling processing/loading operations controls, install a pressure control system designed to shutoff cement silo filling processes/loading operations, if pressure from delivery truck is excessive, as defined in the O&M Plan.